14 Popular Districts of Phuket: How to Choose

 • Stunning sunsets

-Cons: distance from the center of the island, dependency on transportation, seasonal issue with waves.
+Cons: distance from the center of the island, dependency on transportation.

 Perfect for: vacationers who value tranquility and don’t want to overpay for popular resorts.